maldil/ICSE2023_PyEvolve_Artifacts/README.md

 ### a.
 Initial setup
 **Step 1.1:** If you do not already have VirtualBox installed, please use this link (https://www.virtualbox.org) and follow the instructions in the link to install VirtualBox on your computer.

 **Step 1.2:** We provide a VM image with all the tools installed and the data.
 You can download the the image from this link.
-The image file is 20GB in size and may take some time to download depending on your internet connection speed.
+The image file is 19GB in size and may take some time to download depending on your internet connection speed.
 We have provided a few links below with various image formats in case the first one does not work.
+You can get the image by clicking on one of the links provided below.
 * [Link 1](https://drive.google.com/drive/folders/1X3zqSKwOnVuLm-qeAELszcEw6gYb9flX?usp=sharing)
 * Link 2
 * Link 3